 Part 2: Who should take a fish oil supplement, and what can it do for you?

-In the world of supplements, fish oil is one of the most widely known; as its name suggests, it is the concentrated and purified form of the fats that come in oily fish like salmon, mackerel, and herring.
+In the world of supplements, fish oil is one of the most widely known; as its name suggests, it is the concentrated and purified form of the fats that are found in oily fish like salmon, mackerel, and herring.

-Its health benefits are widely known; some research suggests it can improve heart health and possibly also decrease your likelihood of getting cancer or neurodegenerative diseases like Alzheimer’s disease.
+Its health benefits are widely known; some research suggests it may improve triglycerides, pregnancy and heart health, and possibly also decrease your likelihood of neurodegenerative diseases like Alzheimer’s disease or cognitive decline.

 Benefits of fish oil